subnetmarco/kong-operator/helm-charts/kong/example-values/README.md

 The YAML files in this directory provide basic example configurations for common Kong deployment scenarios on Kubernetes.
-All examples assume Helm 3 and disable legacy CRD templates (`ingressController.installCRDs: false`; you must change this value to `true` if you use Helm 2).
+All examples assume Helm 3 and disable legacy CRD templates (`ingressController.installCRDs: false`).

 * [minimal-kong-controller.yaml](minimal-kong-controller.yaml) installs Kong
   open source with the ingress controller in DB-less mode.